dapias/ST1Ds/README.md

 We provide the code that supports the numerical tests reported in the manuscript [Ergodicity of one--dimensional systems coupled to the logistic thermostat]().

+This is a Julia package for performing simulations in the canonical ensemble for one--dimensional systems within the formalism of Density Dynamics.

-Its use is illustrated in the notebook `Running simulations.ipynb` in the folder `Examples`.
+Its use is illustrated in the notebook `Running simulations.ipynb` provided in the folder `Examples`.

 ## Installation